August 20

 - 1963:

 - For the second time in two weeks, Don Blasingame is the only thing between the Senators and a no-hitter.
-Blasingame's single off the A's Moe Drabowsky is the only hit for the Nats in a 9 - 0 game one loss.
-The A's complete the sweep with a 7 - 5 victory in game 2.
+Blasingame's single off the A's Moe Drabowsky is the only hit for the Nats in a 9 - 0 first game loss.
+The A's complete the sweep with a 7 - 5 victory in the second game.
 Dave Wickersham is the winner.

-- Mets 22-year-old rookie Grover Powell beats the Phils with a 4 - 0 shutout in his first ML start.
-In his next start he'll be hit on the cheek by a line drive off the bat of Pittsburgh's Donn Clendenon and never win another game.
+- Mets 22-year-old rookie Grover Powell beats the Phils with a 4 - 0 shutout in his first major league start.
+In his next start he'll be hit on the cheek by a line drive off the bat of Pittsburgh's Donn Clendenon and will never win another game.

 - 1964: